loganstartoni/LoganStartoniBlog/docs/Technical/Python/Logging Preferences.md

+---
+title: Logging Preferences
+summary: What I like to use for when implementing logging in python modules.
+authors:
+    - Logan Startoni
+date: 2023-09-09
+---
 # Overview
 This describes how I like to configure my logging for python projects that I write.
 Including the log output format.